Mpox in the Philippines: Further cases

-On August 19, 2022, the DOH announced the detection of two more cases; those of a 34-year-old and a 29-year-old both of which has a history of travel abroad.
-The 34-year-old patient is undergoing home isolation and the 29-year-old patient is in isolation at a health facility.
+On August 19, 2022, the DOH announced the detection of two more cases; those of a 34-year-old and a 29-year-old both of which had a history of travel abroad.
+The 34-year-old patient underwent home isolation and the 29-year-old patient was placed in isolation at a health facility.
 Contract tracing was conducted for both with the latter having 17 identified contacts.
 The PCR test conducted for both individuals returned positive results on August 18 and 19 respectively.

-All three cases at that time are unrelated to each other as they entered the Philippines from different countries and the DOH considered these cases as "imported" cases.
-They have exhibited typical symptoms associated with mpox like lesions on their faces and other parts of their bodies.
+All three cases at that time were unrelated to each other as they entered the Philippines from different countries and the DOH considered these cases as "imported" cases.
+They exhibited typical symptoms associated with mpox like lesions on their faces and other parts of their bodies.

-DOH Technical Advisory Group (TAG) member Dr. Edsel Salvana says he expects more cases to be detected but allayed concerns of a local transmission or the disease becoming endemic in the country.
-He points out that mpox is less contagious than COVID-19 and that protocols in place for the COVID-19 pandemic is also mitigating the spread of mpox.
+DOH Technical Advisory Group (TAG) member Dr. Edsel Salvana said he expected more cases to be detected but allayed concerns of a local transmission or the disease becoming endemic in the country.
+He pointed out that mpox is less contagious than COVID-19 and that protocols in place for the COVID-19 pandemic were also mitigating the spread of mpox.

-On August 22, the DOH announced that the country has detected its fourth case that of a 25-year-old Filipino who have no travel history outside the country.
+On August 22, the DOH announced that the country had detected its fourth case, that of a 25-year-old Filipino with no travel history outside the country.
 The individual's PCR Test returned a positive result on August 19.
-The health department also stated that the fourth case is not related to the previous three.
+The health department also stated that the fourth case was not related to the previous three.
 The following day the health department's Western Visayas regional office, released further details regarding the patient confined in a hospital; a male who works in Iloilo City and resides in Iloilo province.
-Iloilo City mayor Jerry Treñas in an interview with local radio stations said that the individual worked in a fast food chain in the city and added that he had a relative who recently came in from abroad.
+Iloilo City mayor Jerry Treñas in an interview with local radio stations said that the individual worked in a fast food chain in the city and added that he had a relative who recently came from abroad.

 The DOH also asked the Western Visayas regional office to investigate the photos of the patient shared on social media as early as August 22 deeming such act as an unauthorized disclosure of private and confidential information.

 The second case was deemed recovered on August 31 while the third case was considered the same on September 8.
 The fourth case was discharged from the hospital on September 15 and is deemed to have recovered.